tuiwidgets/tuiwidgets/doc/ZWidget.rst

 Usage of widgets
 ----------------

-Generally a widget is created with a parent as a constructor parameter an then either manually placed using :cpp:func:`~void Tui::ZWidget::setGeometry(const QRect &geometry)` or placed using a layout.
+Generally a widget is created with a parent as a constructor parameter and then either manually placed using :cpp:func:`~void Tui::ZWidget::setGeometry(const QRect &geometry)` or placed using a layout.